augustobor/augustobor/README.md

 📚 Most of my skills was learn on internet.
 That's why I think that education is important to share with everyone.
 Education can change your life and gives you oportunities.

+✋ I always try to help other people with their problems as much as I can, strengthening relations.
+I also have experiencie to work and coordinate software teamates in for example study-app

 ## 👨‍💻 Skills